 If you have read either of my books you might be aware that I don’t believe it is possible for a human being to control what thoughts come along and when.

-But please don’t take my beliefs as truth.
+But please don’t take my opinion as truth.

 You can experiment for yourself.
 Sit down for 2 minutes and try to completely clear your mind.